richardcrng/included-m/README.md

 ## Roadmap

+There are two parts to Included M: the _platform_ and the _content_.

 There's a working version of the core platform (which you can play around with on [the demo](https://included-m.vercel.app)).

+It pulls data from a server which provides basic content (which is version-controlled through a [separate repository](https://github.com/richardcrng/included-m-content)).

 The main piece of work required is to populate this with content.
 (If you try the demo, you will see that _most_ content is filler / holding at the moment.
 It is only the first lesson of the very first chapter that has _any_ sort of content.)